luiz504/04-ig22reactjs-ignite-shop/README.md

 ## Getting Started

+First, create a file .env.local following the file .env.example using your Stripe Keys

-First, run the development server:
+Then, run the development server:

 ```bash
 pnpm install